slimtoolkit/slim/README.md

 ## NOTES

-* The code is still not very pretty, so feel free to make improvements and submit your PRs :)
+If the project sounds interesting or if you found a bug make sure to read `CONTRIBUTING.md` and submit a PR!